sireum/proyek-example/readme.md

 ### Verifying

-To verify the [logika-example.sc](logika-example.sc) script, open the file by double-click it in the 'Project' view.
+To verify the [logika-example.sc](logika-example.sc) script, open the file by double-clicking it in the 'Project' view.

-Logika will automatically verify the file the first time the file is opened and after modification.
+Logika will automatically verify the file the first time the file is opened and after each (paused) modification.

-To explicitly re-verify, right-click on the opened editor and select `Logika Check`.
+To explicitly re-verify the file, right-click on the opened editor and select `Logika Check`.